Our Story

 In the 100+ years since the Florida Chamber was created:

-• Florida would be – as of 2021 – the 15th largest economy in the world if Florida were a country.
+• Florida is the 15th largest economy in the world.

 Throughout the Florida Chamber’s 100+ year history, its number one goal has been to encourage a business friendly climate that allows job creators to do what they do best – create private-sector jobs and contribute to Florida’s economy.
 In the last 100+ years, the Florida Chamber has led efforts to: